Facebook database [Updated] – A thorough insight into the databases used @Facebook

 This is the primary database that Facebook uses with different engines.
 Different engines?
 I’ll get to that.

 Facebook leverages a social graph to track and manage all the user events on the portal such as who liked whose post.
 Mutual friends.
 Which of your friends already ate at the restaurant you are visiting and so on.
 And this social graph is powered by MySQL.

 Initially, the Facebook engineering team started with MySQL InnoDB engine to persist social data.
 Data took too much storage space despite being compressed.
 More space usage meant more hardware requirements which naturally spiked the data storage costs.

 InnoDB MySQL storage engine

 InnoDB is the default MySQL storage engine that provides high reliability and performance.

 MyRocks MySQL storage engine written by Facebook

 To deal with the space issues.
-The engineering team at Facebook wrote a new MySQL database engine MyRocks which reduced the space usage by 50% also helped improve the write efficiency.
+The engineering team at Facebook wrote a new MySQL database engine MyRocks which reduced space usage by 50% and also helped improve the write efficiency.

 Over time Facebook migrated its user-facing database engine from InnoDB to MyRocks.
 The migration didn’t have much difficulty since just the DB engines changed and the core tech MySQL was the same.

 After the migration, for a long while, the engineering team ran data consistency verification checks to check if everything went smooth.

-Several benchmark processes were run to evaluate the DB performance and the results stated that MyRocks instance size turned out to be 3.5 times smaller than the InnoDB instance uncompressed and 2 times smaller than InnoDB instance compressed.
+Several benchmark processes were run to evaluate the DB performance and the results stated that MyRocks instance size turned out to be 3.5 times smaller than the InnoDB instance uncompressed and 2 times smaller than the InnoDB instance compressed.

 MySQL is the most popular persistence technology ever and is naturally deployed by big guns.

 WebScale SQL is a collaboration amongst engineers from several different companies such as Google, Twitter, LinkedIn, Alibaba running MySQL in production at scale to build and enhance MySQL features that are required to run in large-scale production environments.

 Facebook has one of the largest MySQL deployments in the world.
 And it shares a common WebScale SQL development codebase with the other companies.